git-lfs/git-lfs/docs/api/http-v1-batch.md

 the server implementation.

 * 406 - The Accept header needs to be `application/vnd.git-lfs+json`.
-* 410 - The requested object used to exist, but was deleted.
-The message should state why (user initiated, legal issues, etc).
 * 429 - The user has hit a rate limit with the server.
 Though the API does not specify any rate limits, implementors are encouraged to set some for availability reasons.